FormingWorlds/PROTEUS/docs/source/usage.rst

      - False
      - Float
      - Any reasonable value greater than zero (for example, 0.1 metres)

-   * - ``IC_INTERIOR``
-     - Initial condition for SPIDER's interior component.
-'Fresh' begins the simulation using the conditions provided.
-'Restart' tries to pick up from a previous run, but is currently unsupported
-     - False
-     - Integer
-     - 1: Fresh, 2: Restart.

    * - ``SEPARATION``
      - Flag to include gravitational separation of solid/melt in SPIDER.
      - False